Major League Soccer

 MLS also relies on an American-style playoff format to determine its championship.note

-In all but a few cases, teams play at 18,000 to 30,000 seat soccer-specific stadiums which are much cheaper to build, can also be used to host rock concerts and high school and college football games, and look much better packed with fans than in the early years of the league, when the majority of teams played in NFL and large NCAA stadiums which are downright cavernous for soccer.
+In all but a few cases, teams play at 18,000 to 30,000 seat soccer-specific stadiums which are less expensive to construct and maintain, can also be used to host rock concerts and high school and college football games, and look much better packed with fans than in the early years of the league, when the majority of teams played in NFL and large NCAA stadiums which are downright cavernous for soccer.
 The New England Revolution and D.C.
 United still play in that type of venue, along with Seattle Sounders FC; in the latter case ticket demand is enough to justify it.note

 The Vancouver Whitecaps FC share BC Place with the CFL's BC Lions, using a mechanized curtain system to close off the upper deck, and are the only current team to play in a retractable roof stadium.
 2015 expansion clubs Orlando City SC and New York City FC are playing in the Citrus Bowl Stadium and Yankee Stadium, respectively, on an interim basis while they await construction of their own stadiums.